-It has been said that a Cemetery is the story of a town written in stone.
-In Ipswich Cemetery some headstones record major events such as mine disasters, floods, and war, while others relate the history of families.
+It is said that a cemetery is the story of a town written in stone - some headstones in Ipswich Cemetery record major events such as mine disasters, floods and war, while others relate the history of families.

-Of the first nine burials, six were children and as you walk around the cemetery you will notice the high proportion of infant graves.
+Of the first nine burials, six were children and a walk around the cemetery evidences a high proportion of infant graves.

-Statistics show that in 1862 for example, there were 117 deaths in the Ipswich area and 47 of these were children under the age of five; in 1863, there were 146 deaths, 80 of them children.
+Statistics show that in 1862 there were 117 deaths in the Ipswich area, with 47 of these being children under the age of five and in 1863 there were 146 deaths, 80 of them children.

 Children's graves are often marked by figures of lambs and cherubs.